 Both eBay and Amazon paved the way for today's e-commerce merchant.
 Consumers can buy almost anything online, including shoes, home goods and even a real shark's tooth.
 Just type "unusual items for sale" in a search engine, and see what comes up.

-For lots more information about e-commerce and related topics, check out the links on the next page.
+For lots more information about e-commerce and related topics, check out the links below.